Read Around the Rainbow | What I’m Looking Forward To

-The first Read Around the Rainbow post of the year!!! 🥳 On the last Friday of every month, we’re a group of authors who blog on the same topic and today’s topic is:
+It’s Read Around the Rainbow time!!!
+On the last Friday of every month, we’re a bunch of authors who get together and blog on the same topic.
+Since it’s a new year, we figured we should focus on something positive and talk about what we’re looking forward to in 2025.

 Fiona Glass